 Flaming Lands, had they seriously been found already?

 He supposed that if he truly wanted to, he could forget Nayleen and just run, but he would never forgive himself for doing that.
-Even if he did get away and used her as bait, it’s not like he had any survival training on his own, he’d probably wander around in the forest, lost until he starved or… something possibly worse.
+Even if he did get away and used her as 'bait', it’s not like he had any survival training on his own, he’d probably wander around in the forest, lost until he starved or… something possibly worse.
 Though, slamming those rational logics into his brain didn’t do much to hold down his instinctual ‘flight’ response.

 Against what his instincts were telling him, he ran to Nayleen's aid, rummaging through the bushes where she and the figure had toppled through.
 When he emerged onto the other side, he was greeted with the sight of Nayleen being held in a hold by a knight, keeping her arms pinned against him.
 A knight as part of the castle patrol wasn’t common, but even though Ceareste was a country primarily of magic, sometimes there were some things just pure good old muscle was better equipped to deal with.
-After all, having a backline of casters when dealing with either bandits or the occasional monster didn’t do much good if nothing prevented said trouble from getting up close and personal or, in this case, tracking two runaways down.
+After all, having a backline of casters when dealing with either bandits or the occasional monster didn’t do much good if nothing prevented said trouble from getting up close and personal or, in this case, was useful for tracking two runaways down.

 Nayleen of course was struggling and pulling in the man’s grip, but it didn’t look like he was having much trouble keeping her in his hold at all.
 Apparently, when strength for Nayleen didn’t work, her mouth went to work for her instead.
 “Dammit!
 You asshole!
 Let me go!
 Hey Sairek!
 Hurry and beat this jack-rat up for me!”

-“I have no intentions of going back to the castle and I won’t return unless it is of my free will and absent of father’s orders.”
+Sairek shook his head slightly.
+Well, at least Nayleen has... tenacity.
+“Listen, you.
+I have no intentions of going back to the castle and I won’t return unless it is of my free will and absent of father’s orders.”
 Sairek answered plainly.

 “You don’t fully comprehend the dangers that may be lurking outside the village walls.
 I don’t know who this girl is, but her dragging you and assisting in your escape; we will be sure to punish her greatly if you do not return.”
+The knight warned him.

 “I do my job.
 If I don’t do my job, I don’t get paid.
 If I don’t get paid, my wife and my little daughter back in Lamen do not get to eat and lose the roof over their heads which shelters them.
 Of course you wouldn’t know anything about that, would you?”
 The man spat venomously.